EinsteinToolkit/et2022uidaho/instructions.md

 Gitter chat:
 [https://gitter.im/EinsteinToolkit/workshop](https://gitter.im/EinsteinToolkit/workshop)

-The Zoom meeting opens at 7:45AM CDT each day, the school program starts at 8:25AM CDT.
+The Zoom meeting opens at 8:00AM Pacific Time each day, the school program starts at 8:25AM Pacific Time.
 Zoom login information is provided in the information package sent to each registered participant.

 ## YouTube Stream
-A life stream is provided via [YouTube](https://go.illinois.edu/et2021uiuc).
+A live stream is provided via [YouTube](youtube.com)?
 Please note that there is about a 30s delay, so please enter all questions to speeakers well in advance of the end of the preseentation.